dunnlab/cellphylo/README.md

 # cellphylo

-This repo contains code meant to facilitate reproduction of the analyses in Mah & Dunn (2023), *Cell phylogenies constructed from single cell expression data sampled across species*.
+This repo contains code meant to facilitate reproduction of the analyses in Mah & Dunn (2023), *Reconstructing cell type evolution across species through cell phylogenies of single-cell RNAseq data*.

 # Replicate analyses
 First run the file containing all functions used in the analyses: `cellphylo_functions.R`.
 SessionInfo can be found in `sessionInfo_R.txt`.